 - Who prosecutes Federal Crimes?

-- When do I need to hire a federal criminal defense attorney?
+- When do I need to hire a federal defense attorney?

 - What are the Federal Sentencing Guidelines?
 How do the Federal Sentencing Guidelines work?

-- Do I need a lawyer if I am going to plead guilty?
+- Do I need a federal defense lawyer if I am going to plead guilty?

 - Should I take the plea bargain agreement that I was offered?
 Is this a good deal?

 The Saputo Law Firm has achieved several notable victories in the recent past, including dismissals in two technically-complex cases.
 In the Western District of Texas, El Paso, we produced a dismissal for a federal Possession of Child Pornography case as a result of our Motion to Suppress Evidence.
 In the Northern District of Texas, Fort Worth, we produced a dismissal for a federal prosecution of Obscene Image Depicting Children after our motion challenging jurisdiction and first amendment issues.